jpolatnick/jpolatnick.github.io/philosophy.md

 title: Some Thoughts
 permalink: /philosophy/
 ---
-_"The most important thing is to try and inspire people so that they can be great in whatever they want to do." - Kobe _
+"The most important thing is to try and inspire people so that they can be great in whatever they want to do." - Kobe

-## Some thoughts

 My philosophy is simple: Be good and love your family, little else matters.
 How I put this into practice is more complex.
 Three themes have helped center my actions around my philosophy: Stoicism, Nature and Perspective.